Valérien Ismaël: West Bromwich Albion

 On 24 June 2021, Ismaël joined recently relegated Championship side West Bromwich Albion, signing a four-year contract and becoming the club's first French manager.
 On 2 February 2022, Ismaël left the club by mutual consent after a poor run of form.

 Beşiktaş

 On 25 March 2022, Ismaël became the coach of Turkish club Beşiktaş.
 Prior to his arrival, the team was temporarily coached by one of the youth coaches, Önder Karaveli.
 Ismael's contract ran until the end of the 2022–23 season.

 Watford

 On 10 May 2023, Ismaël joined EFL Championship club Watford as the club's new head coach, after the departure of Chris Wilder.
 On 9 March 2024, Ismaël was dismissed as head coach of Watford, after only one win in ten league games; his last game in charge was a 2–1 home defeat to Coventry City.

 Blackburn Rovers

 On 25 February 2025, Ismaël was appointed head coach of Championship club Blackburn Rovers on a three-and-half-year deal.

+On 2 February 2026, Ismaël departed the club by mutual consent with Blackburn sitting in the relegation zone, three points from safety.
+The club had failed to win any of their last eight games.